typelevel/typelevel.github.com/src/blog/traverses-europe-2026.md

 # Typelevel Traverses Europe

-I am excited to announce **three upcoming, in-person meetups** this October, across Europe!
+I am excited to announce **three upcoming, in-person meetups** across Europe this October!
 These events are a wonderful opportunity to **connect with other functional programming enthusiasts in a safe, supportive space**.
 We welcome current and aspiring Typelevel users, contributors, and anyone curious to learn more about functional programming, no matter your prior experience.
 We will follow the [Typelevel Code of Conduct][coc].

-**Participating is free for everyone** and space is limited, so please register ahead!
+**Participating is free for everyone** and space is limited, so please register early!
 Our mission to do functional programming together is possible thanks to our [sponsors].
 Please consider supporting the Typelevel Foundation with a [recurring donation][donate] to help keep our community thriving.

 ## Berlin on Wednesday 14 October

 Our first stop will be Berlin, after [Scala Days].
 This all-day meetup will include talks, a workshop, and an unconference.
-Thanks to Maciej Dragun for co-organizing, [Zalando] for hosting us, and [Input Objects] for your generous sponsorship!
+Thanks to Maciej Dragun for co-organizing, [Zalando] for hosting us, and [Input Objects] for their generous sponsorship!

 @:html
 <div class="bulma-is-flex bulma-is-justify-content-center">